McMahon leads offensive show, Rockies beat Reds 10-9

+DENVER (AP) — Amid another offensive show at hitter-friendly Coors Field, a high-risk, old-fashioned hustle play produced the decisive run for the Colorado Rockies.

-DENVER (AP) — Ryan McMahon singled, doubled, tripled and drove in three runs as the Colorado Rockies outslugged the Cincinnati Reds 10-9 on Sunday.
+Ryan McMahon singled, doubled, tripled and drove in three runs and a sprinting Garrett Hampson scored from second base on a slow groundout to cap a six-run fifth inning as the Rockies outslugged the Cincinnati Reds 10-9 on Sunday.

-A day after the Reds romped 17-9, Colorado bounced back with a couple of big innings.
+A day after the Reds romped 17-9, Colorado bounced back with a couple of big innings highlighted by Hampson’s dash for home on Antonio Senzatela’s slow chopper toward second base.

+Hampson’s head-first slide at the plate narrowly beat first baseman Derek Dietrich’s throw to catcher Kyle Farmer.

+“It’s a gamble,” said Hampson, the Rockies’ fastest player.
+“It’s not something that is going to be successful every time and you might look stupid doing it.
+But I had a good read off the bat and I knew it was a slow chopper.”

 McMahon hit a two-run double as the Rockies scored four times in the first inning.
-He had an RBI triple in a six-run fifth that made it 10-5.
+He had an RBI triple in the six-run fifth that made it 10-5.

+“I was just trying to make them come over the plate, looking for a good pitch to hit, trying not to chase too much,” McMahon said.
+“But it’s baseball.
+You can feel great one day and terrible the next.
+I’m just trying to focus on the task at hand.”

 Phillip Ervin, who tied a Reds record with six hits on Saturday night, had a leadoff triple in a four-run sixth that made it close.